DataDog/hiring-engineers/answers.md

 ## Prerequisites - Setup the environment:

 Originally for this challenge I decided to set up my environment with Vagrant.
-I'm on a Windows 10 home OS I've used Vagrant before and really enjoyed it and I figured why not.
+I'm on a Windows 10 home OS and I've used Vagrant before.
+I really enjoyed it and I figured why not.
 However, after setting up and making a vagrant box to share I decided to switch to AWS' cloud Linux vm.
 I've always wanted to try EC2 and running my vm on their cloud would save me space, cpu and work installing postgres.

 -- You can still read about how I set up my vagrant [here](vagrantSetup.md)